 61 Pages Posted: 31 Aug 2016 Last revised: 18 Nov 2017

-Biases influence important decisions, but little is empirically known about how individuals try to exploit others’ biases in strategic interactions.
-For instance, people must often decide between giving others choice sets with positive or certain options (influencing them toward safer options) versus negative or risky options (influencing them toward riskier options).
-We show that individuals’ nudge strategies – decisions about how to exploit others’ biases – are distorted toward presenting choice sets with positive or certain options, across eleven experiments involving diverse samples (executives, law/business/medical students, adults) and contexts (public policy, business, medicine).
-These distortions primarily reflect decision biases (loss aversion for choice sets and a certainty effect for choice sets) rather than social preferences, and they can cause majorities to use nudge strategies that backfire.
-Surprisingly, people’s predictions about the directional effects of nudges are generally correct.
-Thus, prompting people to consider their predictions can improve suboptimal nudge strategies.
+Biases influence important decisions, but little is known about whether and how individuals try to exploit others’ biases in strategic interactions.
+Choice architects – that is, people who present choices to others – must often decide between presenting choice sets with positive or certain options (influencing others toward safer options) versus presenting choice sets with negative or risky options (influencing others toward riskier options).
+We show that choice architects’ influence strategies are distorted toward presenting choice sets with positive or certain options, across eight experiments involving diverse samples (executives, law/business/medical students, adults) and contexts (public policy, business, medicine).
+These distortions appear to primarily reflect decision biases rather than social preferences, and they can cause choice architects to use influence strategies that backfire.
+Surprisingly, we find that people’s predictions about the directional effects of influence tactics are generally correct.
+Thus, prompting choice architects to consider their predictions can improve influence strategies that would otherwise backfire.

-Keywords: nudges; strategic decision making; social influence; choice architects; choice architecture; loss aversion; reflection effect; certainty effect
+Keywords: nudges; biases; strategic decision making; social influence; choice architects; choice architecture; reflection effect; certainty effect; loss aversion

 Suggested Citation: Suggested Citation